rekha-balan/azure-docs-test2-pr.nl-NL/articles/network-watcher/network-watcher-nsg-flow-logging-overview.md

 ---
-title: Introduction to flow logging for Network Security Groups with Azure Network Watcher | Microsoft Docs
+title: Introduction to flow logging for network security groups with Azure Network Watcher | Microsoft Docs
-description: This page explains how to use NSG flow logs a feature of Azure Network Watcher
+description: This article explains how to use the NSG flow logs feature of Azure Network Watcher.
 services: network-watcher
 documentationcenter: na
-author: georgewallace
+author: jimdial
 manager: timlt
 editor: ''
 ms.assetid: 47d91341-16f1-45ac-85a5-e5a640f5d59e